hgtonight/Application-Yaga/README.md

 3. Finally, you need to delete the `/cache/locale_map.ini` file to force refresh the locale definitions.

+## Documentation

+Yaga documentation can be found at http://hgtonight.github.io/Application-Yaga/

 ---
 Copyright 2013 - 2014 © Zachary Doll